HamzaGbada/dotNet-project/project/README.md

 # Project: User & Role Management with .NET Core 8 and Angular

+**Note:** The solution for this project is available in a submodule under the `project/solution` directory.
+The Angular code is located in the `main` branch of the submodule, while the backend code is on the `master` branch.

 ## Project Overview
 This project involves building a REST API using .NET Core 8 to manage users and roles, with PostgreSQL as the database service.
 Students will also develop the frontend using Angular and implement security measures for authentication and authorization.